 Our current voting system is fatally flawed and we can do better.
 That much we can all agree on.
 So what’s the best alternative?
 Here we present the pros and cons of four options in detail.
 They are not necessarily the best four options, but they are the voting systems being compared in Oregon right now.
-Advocates are actively pursuing Ranked Choice (RCV) and Star Voting (SRV).
+Advocates are actively pursuing Ranked Choice (RCV) and STAR Voting (Score-Then-Automatic-Runoff).
 Thanks for taking the time to get educated!

 -Instant Runoff Voting (IRV) aka Ranked Choice Voting (RCV)– Candidates are ranked on the ballot in order of 1st, 2nd, 3rd and sometimes 4th or more choices.
 It’s fine to leave candidates blank if you don’t have an opinion.
 If a candidate has a majority of first choice votes, that candidate wins.
 Otherwise, the candidate with the fewest first choice votes is eliminated.
 If your first choice is eliminated, your vote goes to your next choice if they haven’t been eliminated yet, and the process repeats in rounds until one candidate has a majority.
 Some voters will have all of their rankings counted and others will only have some of their rankings taken into account.

 - Simple ballot for voters to fill out, just rank as many candidates as you like in order.

 - Voters who prefer the front runners or candidates who don’t have a chance at winning can be honest.
 If there are only 2 candidates who have a real shot at winning all voters can be honest.

 - Is a form of Ranked Choice Voting, a type of voting system that is used around the world.

 - Some voting machines are already coded to count the votes.